 If you own a home, you’ve no doubt run across the term “home equity loan” before.
 It’s a form of financing that allows you to tap into the equity you’ve accumulated in your home.
-Equity is the difference between the value of your home and what’s left on your mortgage.
-In other words, it’s the portion of your home that you own.
+The most simple home equity definition is the difference between the value of your home and what’s left on your mortgage.

 Also called a second mortgage, a home equity loan provides you with funds to achieve a variety of financial goals.
 You can, after all, use the money for just about anything you need.
 On the other hand, even though you’re tapping into your equity, it is a loan.
 That means you have to repay it.
 You’ll also secure your loan with your house.
 Meaning if you default on your home equity loan, you’re at risk of foreclosure.

 These factors may leave you wondering, is a home equity loan a good option for me?
 Here’s what you need to know.

 To determine if a home equity loan is right for you, you should take some time to weigh out the pros and cons.